Congratulations! It was tough going, but you completed the no contact stage with flying colors. Good. But what do you text your ex after no contact?

 At best, the example text messages you find online are useful for sparking ideas, which is fine.
 Almost none will “make sense” for your situation, though.

-And if the first text you send reads like a “copy and paste” message, your ex will be disappointed, which means you broke rule 1: “the feel-good factor.”
+If the first text you send reads like a “copy and paste” message, your ex will be disappointed.
+Which means you broke rule 1: “the feel-good factor.”

-There’s nothing heartfelt or thoughtful about something you’ve “borrowed” from the internet to pass off as something you’ve personally written.
+There’s nothing heartfelt about a text message you “borrowed” from the internet.
+Thoughtful words are written by you.
 It is the equivalent of sending a card with your name crossed out, and their name over the top!
 Thrifty?
 Certainly.
 Thoughtful?
 No!

 The purpose of texting your ex after no contact is to test the waters and gather data.
 You are not trying to get them back at this stage.